MicrosoftDocs/quantum-docs/articles/user-guide/host-programs.md

 ms.author: a-gibec
 ms.date: 05/15/2020
 ms.topic: article
-uid: microsoft.quantum.guide.host-programs
+uid: microsoft.quantum.user-guide-qdk.overview.host-programs
 no-loc: ['Q#', '$$v']
 ---

 # Ways to run a Q# program

 One of the Quantum Development Kit's greatest strengths is its flexibility across platforms and development environments.
-However, this also means that new Q# users may find themselves confused or overwhelmed by the numerous options found in the [install guide](xref:microsoft.quantum.install).
+However, this also means that new Q# users may find themselves confused or overwhelmed by the numerous options found in the [install guide](xref:microsoft.quantum.install-qdk.overview).
 On this page, we explain what happens when a Q# program is run, and compare the different ways in which users can do so.

 A primary distinction is that Q# can be run: